How to Write a Letter of Resignation | Interview Preparation Tips by Leverage Edu

 Dear [Recipient’s Name],

 I have made the difficult decision to resign in order to pursue a new opportunity that aligns more closely with my long-term career goals.
-While I am excited about this new chapter in my professional journey, it is not easy for me to leave behind the wonderful experiences, growth, and friendships that I have developed during my tenure at [Company Name].
+It has been a privilege to have such wonderful experiences, growth, and friendships during my tenure at [Company Name].
+I have had the honour of working with exceptional colleagues and mentors who have provided invaluable guidance and support throughout my time here, and I am grateful for [Company Name]’s trust and confidence in me.

 Please accept my resignation and convey my gratitude to the entire team at [Company Name].
 I wish everyone continued success and hope that our paths may cross again in the future.